microsoft/kiota/README.md

 #### Java initialization

-Execute the following command in the directory you want to iniatilize the project in.
+Execute the following command in the directory you want to initialize the project in.

 ```Shell
 gradle init